Poston War Relocation Center: Establishment of the camp

-When Poston was chosen as the site for the relocation center, the Colorado River Indian Reservation Tribal Council adamantly opposed the use of their land because they did not want to be involved in inflicting the same injustice they faced on the Japanese internees.
+When Poston was chosen as the site for the relocation center, the Colorado River Indian Reservation Tribal Council adamantly opposed the use of their land because they did not want to be involved in inflicting the same injustice they had faced on the Japanese internees.
 The council was soon overridden, and the BIA and WRA jointly took control of 71,000 acres of tribal land and began construction in early 1942.
 Del Webb (Del E. Webb Construction Company) began building Poston I on March 27, and his workforce of 5,000 completed the first camp less than three weeks later.
 Construction on II and III began soon after, contracted to be finished within 120 days.
 In the meantime, Poston was partially opened on May 8, as the Parker Dam Reception Center, one of two such sites that augmented the 15 temporary "assembly centers" where Japanese Americans waited to be transferred to the more permanent WRA camps.
-Approximately two-thirds of Poston's population were brought directly from their homes to what was then Parker Dam, and many of these early arrivals volunteered to help complete the still under construction camps.
+Around two-thirds of Poston's population were brought directly from their homes to what was then Parker Dam, and many of these early arrivals volunteered to help complete the still-under-construction camps.

 Upon completion, the Poston site consisted of hundreds of residential barracks, a hospital, an administrative center, and guard and staff housing.
 The camp officially opened as the Colorado River Relocation Center on June 1, 1942, and the BIA relinquished its authority over Poston in 1943.

 Life at Poston

 Life at Poston for the Japanese internees was difficult from the start.
-Japanese-Americans across the West Coast were uprooted from their lives and placed in different camps around the United States, including Poston.
+Japanese Americans across the West Coast were uprooted from their lives and placed in different camps around the United States, including Poston.
 Hurried construction and lack of supplies made living conditions for internees barely suitable.
 Barracks were made with redwood, which shrunk more than expected and created cracks throughout the buildings.
 A shortage of lumber led them to build using adobe.
 Weather also added to the difficulties of living in the camp because of its location in the desert.
-Extreme heat during the summer, reaching up to 115 °F, and extreme cold in the winter, reaching as low as 35 °F, added to the frustrations of internees.
+Extreme heat during the summer, reaching up to 115°F, and extreme cold in the winter, reaching as low as 35°F, added to the frustrations of internees.
 Outbreaks of disease were another common factor across most camps that contributed to poor quality of life.
-Poston was not immune to disease outbreaks and tuberculosis was rampant with 140 reported cases.
-Care for these sick was also lacking, which led to avoidable death or disability.
-By the end of 1942, heating systems were still not in place and clothing allowances still hadn't been delivered.
+Poston was not immune to disease outbreaks, and tuberculosis was rampant with 140 reported cases.
+Care for these sick people was also lacking, which led to avoidable death or disability.
+By the end of 1942, heating systems were still not in place and clothing allowances still had not been delivered.

-The frustration that was being felt by the internees was mounting, and is seen in this section of an anonymous poem by an internee: